RedYetiDev/Quizlet.JS/Classic/Functions/Constructor.md

 title: Constructor
 nav_order: 2
 description: "Quizlet.JS Constructor"
-permalink: /Constructor
+permalink: /Classic/Functions/Constructor
-parent: Functions
+parent: Classic Functions
+grand_parent: Classic
 ---

 # Quizlet.JS Constructor

 ## Overview
-This function returns/creates a new instance of **`Quizlet`**, which is the entire game client.
+This function returns/creates a new instance of **`Quizlet Classic`**, which is the entire game client.

 ## Using
 When you use this function, you *must* supply the game pin and the username to display.
 You can also supply an image to use.
 The order of the paramters is: **Pin, Name, Advanced**